Occupational Therapy Assistant

 Office: 102L Tech Edu Lab

-Occupational Therapy is the art and science of helping others to live life to its fullest.
-Practitioners of this profession are occupational therapists (OT) and occupational therapy assistants (OTA).
-OTs and OTAs work with individuals of any age to develop, recover or maintain the skills needed to participate in occupation (everyday activities) with meaning, satisfaction and productivity.
-Under the supervision of an occupational therapist, an assistant will develop and provide therapeutic activities and strategies that will help their clients gain the cognitive, physical, emotional and/or developmental skills necessary for everyday life.
-They may also provide adaptive equipment or techniques necessary to carry out life tasks, provide education and consultation to individuals, families and society, and address prevention.
-The OTA will work with the health care team which may include physicians, nurses, physical therapists, psychologists, social workers, and speech and language pathologists, in a variety of settings including: hospitals, school systems, community mental health centers, nursing homes, home health agencies and private practice.
+Occupational Therapy is an evidence-based, science-driven profession that helps others increase participation and independence in every day activities (occupations) in all of their environments (home, work, school, community, etc.) while reducing health care costs.
+Occupational therapists (OTs) and occupational therapy assistants (OTAs) help people of all ages participate in the things they want and/or need to do through therapeutic use of activities.
+Under the supervision of an OT, an OTA will develop and provide therapeutic activities and strategies that will help their clients gain the physical, cognitive, psychological and developmental skills necessary for everyday life.
+They also provide adaptive equipment or techniques necessary to carry out life tasks; educate clients, families and caregivers; and address prevention.
+The OTA works with a team of other professionals in a variety of settings including but not limited to: hospitals, school systems, community mental health centers, nursing homes, home health agencies and private practice.

 Credentialing Required After Graduation

-In addition, most states, including Ohio, require licensure to practice; however, Ohio and most other state licenses are based on passing of the NBCOT exam.
+In addition, all states require licensure to practice; however, Ohio and most other state licenses are based on passing of the NBCOT Certification Exam.
 After achieving licensure, the individual will be a COTA/L.

 The Rhodes State OTA Program prepares students to be competent, professional occupational therapy assistants.